AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/backup-and-restore.md

 ---
 title: Backup e restauração
 seo-title: Backup and Restore
-description: Saiba como fazer backup e restaurar o conteúdo do AEM.
+description: Saiba como fazer backup e restaurar o conteúdo e as configurações do AEM.
 seo-description: Learn how to backup and restore your AEM content.
 uuid: 446a466f-f508-4430-9e50-42cd4463760e
 contentOwner: Guillaume Carlino